-The Frenchman’s experience in the 1977-78 Whibread was one he would never forget – and not just because at 23, he was the youngest skipper in the race history.
+The Frenchman’s experience in the 1977-78 Whitbread was one he would never forget – and not just because at 23, he was the youngest skipper in the race history.
 It was to prove quite the baptism.

-On Leg 3 from Auckland to Rio de Janeiro, the boat, 33 Export rolled 140 degrees and the contents of the chart table emptied into the toilet, leaving spanners, files and screwdrivers embedded in the deck head of the galley, floorboards loose and battery boxes smashed all over the floor.
+On Leg 3 from Auckland to Rio de Janeiro, 33 Export rolled 140 degrees and the contents of the chart table emptied into the toilet, leaving spanners, files and screwdrivers embedded in the deck head of the galley, floorboards loose and battery boxes smashed all over the floor.

 Later, on the same leg the boat broached – water surged across the deck, slamming Eric Letrosne against the life-rails with such force, it fractured his leg.
 He needed urgent attention but a huge swell prevented Dr Jean Louis Sabarly on Japy-Hermés from coming alongside.
 So the doctor famous jumped into the sea and swam to 33 Export, where he looked after his patient until the boat docked.
 Gabbay eventually completed the four-leg race in 133 days, finishing in 10th place.

-In 1995 he became technical director of the Mistral Composite shipyard which led to him setting up his own shipyard in 1998, Sailing Concept near Marseille, which offers refit services for exceptional yachts.
+In 1995 he became technical director of the Mistral Composite shipyard, which led to him setting up his own shipyard in 1998, Sailing Concept near Marseille, which offers refit services for exceptional yachts.
 In 2011 he was one of several Legends ambassadors who returned for the Volvo Ocean Race Legends Regatta.